 - Explore! with the Portrait Gallery is for children ages 18 months to eight years old and those who accompany them.

 - Food and drink may not be consumed in the exhibition.
 Nursing and bottle feeding is allowed.

-- Strollers are not allowed in the exhibition.
-They may be stored down the hall in the locker/coat room adjacent to the F Street entrance.
+- There is limited stroller parking in the exhibition.
+Visitors are encourages to store strollers down the hall in the locker/coat room adjacent to the F Street entrance.
+Museum staff reserve the right to ask visitors to deposit their strollers in the locker/coat room if the space becomes overcrowded.
 The Portrait Gallery is not responsible for lost or stolen items.

 - Visitors who intentionally compromise the safety of the exhibition or its occupants will be asked to leave.